Amar Desh: Safety and security issues

-Notable works journalism
+Notable works

 Aminul Islam

 Amar Desh published on 6 April 2012 the photograph of a man whose identity was unknown at the time and who had been murdered and found by the Tangail police.
 From the published photo in Amar Desh, the family was able to recognise him and then identified him as labour organiser Aminul Islam.
-Islam's murder is still unsolved but his case gained international attention from AFL-CIO and the US State Department.
+Islam's murder is still unsolved, but his case gained international attention from AFL-CIO and the US State Department.

+Open letter

+It published an open letter by Shah Ahmad Shafi named An Open Letter from Shah Ahmad Shafi to the Government and the Public, which initiated the response to the Shahbag protests.

 Controversies

 Skype controversy

 The Economist and Amar Desh both published leaked conversations between the head justice of Bangladesh's International Crimes Tribunal, Nizamul Huq and international lawyer Ahmed Ziauddin in December 2012.
 The Economist was the first to report about the inappropriate contacts.
 Amar Desh staff reporter Oliullah Noman said "a foreign source" had given the material to the newspaper.
 Huq resigned from the ICT on 11 December 2012 as a result.
 On 13 December, the Bangladesh court prohibited media from publishing the Skype conversations: "Recording of a private conversation, if the persons don't know about it, is an offence.
 Publishing of such recorded conversation is thus inevitably the outcome of that offence."
 The New Age reported that Amar Desh published the materials until the court ruled that they should be withheld from public consumption.
-After reporting on the story for Amar Desh, Noman left Bangladesh for the United Kingdom and is currently seeking political asylum there because of what he said were threats made by Bangladesh's government.
+After reporting on the story for Amar Desh, Noman left Bangladesh for the United Kingdom and wanted political asylum there because of what he said resulting in threats made by Bangladesh's government.
 Editor Mahmudur Rahman was charged with sedition on 13 December 2012 and lawyers argued that Amar Desh should be shut down.
 Rahman was arrested 11 April 2013 and remanded for 13 days, and the case against him is ongoing.